Posts Tagged ‘DJ Stanzeff’

 House music is a feel-good addictive anomaly.
 When discovered in America during the late 20th century by overseas music enthusiasts, house music’s sound was handpicked, cupped, roasted, ground, brewed, and filtered into a regional dialect they could call their own.
 Over time, the world would morph and shuffle the 4-to-the-floor sound to align with their regional tastes.

-South Africa’s house music and Durham born Nkosimathi Maphumulo are the above examples.
-As South Africa’s popularity of deep/soulful house music has eclipsed its popularity stateside or perhaps worldwide at any particular time during house music’s lifespan; artist Nkosimathi music’s styling is deep, mildly bitter yet extremely rich with robust flavors.
-South Africa house music and Nkosimathi are addicting forces.
-Each possesses curious fascinations; where Nkosimathi claims soulful house music, the music that mainstream Black America refuses to acknowledge, as his own and the voice of his beloved South Africa; South Africa house music has become a disputable bond to all things Africa-some kind of noir roots that binds lost heritage of self-identity discovery through black music.
+South Africa’s house music and Durham born Nkosinathi Maphumulo are the above examples.
+As South Africa’s popularity of deep/soulful house music has eclipsed its popularity stateside or perhaps worldwide at any particular time during house music’s lifespan; artist Nkosinathi music’s styling is deep, mildly bitter yet extremely rich with robust flavors.
+South Africa house music and Nkosinathi are addicting forces.
+Each possesses curious fascinations; where Nkosinathi claims soulful house music, the music that mainstream Black America refuses to acknowledge, as his own and the voice of his beloved South Africa; South Africa house music has become a disputable bond to all things Africa-some kind of noir roots that binds lost heritage of self-identity discovery through black music.
 The attraction lies somewhere between the two.
 Bottom line: The Diaspora of Africa soul has returned full circle to its indigenous people.

 DJ BE